 Level II fieldwork objectives include goals addressing individual, community or population intervention, analyzing alignment between evaluation and intervention, having students identify evidence to support intervention, and students being able to demonstrate clinical reasoning and performance when onsite.
 We place students in a variety of settings identified by age group served and then by AOTA setting type for Level II experiences The objectives for Level II fieldwork are organized around the program's curricular threads and then collaborated with the site fieldwork educator to be aligned with the experience and the AOTA Fieldwork Performance Evaluation (FWPE).

-By the end of Level II experience, students will:
+By the end of Level II experience, students will be able to:

 Number of Sites